rgwood/RezoningScraper/README.md

 ## How to use

-Download a binary from [the releases page](https://github.com/rgwood/RezoningScraper/releases) (no external dependencies needed) or build it from source (requires the .NET 8 SDK).
+Download a binary from [the releases page](https://github.com/rgwood/RezoningScraper/releases) or build it from source ([install Rust](https://rustup.rs/) then run `cargo build --release`).
 Then run it:

 ```

-❯ .\RezoningScraper.exe --help
+❯ ./rezoning-scraper --help
-RezoningScraper
-  A tool to detect new+modified postings on Vancouver's shapeyourcity.ca website.
-  Data is stored in a local SQLite database next to the executable.

-Usage:
+Usage: rezoning-scraper [OPTIONS]
-  RezoningScraper [options]

 Options:
+      --slack-webhook-url <SLACK_WEBHOOK_URL>
-  --slack-webhook-url <slack-webhook-url>  A Slack Incoming Webhook URL.
-If specified, RezoningScraper will post info about new+modified rezonings to this
+          A Slack Incoming Webhook URL.
+If specified, will post info about new+modified rezonings to this address.
-                                           address.
-  --save-to-db                             Whether to save the API results to database. [default: True]
-  --version                                Show version information
+      --api-cache
+          Use cached API responses (up to 1 hour old) when available
+      --skip-update-db
+          Skip updating the local database (useful for testing)
-  -?, -h, --help                           Show help and usage information
+  -h, --help
+          Print help
+  -V, --version
+          Print version
 ```

 ## License